mprestin77/AssignBackupPolicy-fn/README.md

 fn -v deploy --app backup_policy
 ```

-Check that the function is successfully created.
+Check that the function is successfully deployed.

 **Create an event rule**